Girolamo Zulian: The Cammeo Zulian

 When he was elected bailo and was shipping out to Costantinople, Zulian was followed by Alberto Fortis, a prominent naturalist, the Neapolitan botanist Domenico Cirillo, and the French scholar Jean Baptiste LeChevalier.
 Zulian was not satisfied with only having those learned men making their studies under him, so that he himself made several excursions during his legateship; excursions whose purpose was "collecting as many monuments as Zulian could put his hands on."
-It was during one of these excursions that he collected the well-known Cammeo Zulian, an Hellenistic-era intaglio of Giove Egioco, today in the Venice National Archaeological Museum.
+It was during one of these excursions that he collected the well-known Cammeo Zulian, a Hellenistic-era intaglio of Giove Egioco, today in the Venice National Archaeological Museum.
 The Cammeo was probably recovered in Ephesus, and, according to other sources, it was presented to ambassador Zulian as a gift.
-The Cammeo achieved instant fame, and was described by art historians Carlo Bianconi and Ennio Quirino Visconti.
-Visconti's description, which appears in his Opere varie, was commissioned by Zulian himself, and originally printed in Padua in 1793.
+The Cammeo achieved instant fame and was described by art historians Carlo Bianconi and Ennio Quirino Visconti.
+Visconti's description, which appears in his Opere varie, was commissioned by Zulian himself and originally printed in Padua in 1793.

 Even before coming back from Costantinople, Zulian was already planning to restore the house of the poet Petrarch in Arquà, although the project didn't materialize.

 Zulian died in 1795, leaving to the public Library of Saint Mark a part of his collection, which included his Cammeo.

 The Zulian Collection

 Zulian, a man of fine taste and knowledgeable in the arts, put together a valuable collection of artworks, which he kept in Padua, his habitual city of residence.
-Among the most precious pieces of Zulian's collection, there were sculptures and rare carved gems, collected by him in Rome, Alexandria, and along the Anatolian coast, during his time as bailo to the Turkish sovereign.
+Among the most precious pieces of Zulian's collection, there were sculptures and rare carved gems, collected by him in Rome, Alexandria, and along the Anatolian coast during his time as bailo to the Turkish sovereign.
 Zulian died just before the fall of the Republic.
 His collection, bequeathed by him to the city of Venice, was spared auctioning and dispersion, a fate which befell most local collections.